This week's Agent Spotlight features Becca Stumpf of Prospect Agency.

 The agency adheres to the AAR Canon of Ethics.
 Follow them on Twitter @prospect_agency or Facebook for client news and happenings.

 Worth Your Time:

-You can read a "How I Got My Agent" post by Becca Stumpf's client Lark Howard at Vicky Dreiling's blog.
+Client Lark Howard’s “How I Got My Agent” post at Vicky Dreiling’s blog (08/2009).

 Have any experience with this agent?
 See something that needs updating?
 Please leave a comment or e-mail me at agentspotlight(at)gmail(dot)com

-Note: These agent profiles presently focus on agents who accept children's fiction.
+Note: These agent profiles presently focus on agents who accept children's/teen fiction.
 They are not interviews.
-Please take the time to verify anything you might use here before querying an agent.
+Please take the time to verify anything you might use here before querying.
 The information found herein is subject to change.